 Slinky. $8.
 Do you have stairs?
 Then this will be a hit.
 Put it in a stocking.

 Traditional Matryoshka Russian Nesting Dolls. $23.
 My mom lived in Russia for awhile and brought us a set of nesting dolls when she moved home, and now I’m convinced every home needs a set.
 I’m telling you, people of all ages love them.
 They’re quite irresistible.

-Color Charts Rally Building Blocks Set. $94.
+Magna-Tiles Building Set. $117.
 Another irresistible one.
 Try your best not to play with these when someone sets them in front of you.
 It’s basically impossible.
 And they’re so pretty too!